-Motion Zones allow you to select an area that you want your Ring to cover and greatly increase the effectiveness of your Ring.
+Motion Zones allow you to select a specific area that you want your Ring doorbell or security cam to cover and greatly increase the effectiveness of your Ring device.

 Configuring Motion Detection Settings